cosc2336-ds-alg/assg00/README.md

 this second commit has been added to the pull request.
 Also you should notice that the test status is still failing.
 If you look at the status details, you should be able to discover why.
-While your commit should build, and should pass the `test isPrime` tests, it will not be passing the `test findPrimes` tests yet.
+While your commit should build, and should pass the `test isPrime` tests (receiving a 75/100 from the autograder now), it will not be passing the `test findPrimes` tests yet.

 ## Task 2: Implement findPrimes() function

 Lets complete this assignment.
-If you didn't do it already, create the Task 2 issue in your GitHub account before beginning work on Task 2.
-There is still a second function that you need to write and pass the tests for in order to complete the assignment.
-As with the first task, start by uncommenting the second `TEST_CASE` set of tests in `assg00-tests.cpp`.
+If you didn't do it already, create the Task 2 issue in your GitHub account before beginning work on Task 2 and associate it with your `Feedback` pull request.

+There is still a second function that you need to write and pass the tests in order to complete the assignment.
+As with the first task, start by `#define` the second `task2` set of tests in `assg00-tests.cpp`.
 You should try building your code now.
 You will of course see that the build is now failing, because the tests want to run a function named `findPrimes()` but you haven't written it yet.

 As before, lets start by doing the minimal work to get the project back to a compilable state.
-Add a function prototype for the function again into `primes.hpp` header file:
+Add a function prototype for the function into `primes.hpp` header file:

 ```
 int findPrimes(int start, int end, bool displayOnCout = true);